Shankha: Characteristics

 This shell is from a sea snail species Turbinella pyrum in the family Turbinellidae.
 This species is found living in the Indian Ocean and surrounding seas.
 The shell is porcelaneous (i.e. the surface of the shell is strong, hard, shiny, and somewhat translucent, like porcelain).
 It could also be the shell of any suitable sea snail which had a hole made for the performer's embouchure.

 The overall shape of the main body of the shell is oblong or conical.
 In the oblong form, it has a protuberance in the middle, but tapers at each end.
 The natural spout (aperture) portion (the siphonal canal) is corkscrew-shaped, while the pointed end (the spire) is twisted and tapering.
 Its colour is dull, and the surface is hard, brittle and translucent.
 Like all snail shells, the interior is hollow.
 The inner surfaces of the shell are very shiny, but the outer surface exhibits high tuberculation.
 In Hinduism, the shiny, white, soft shankha with pointed ends and heavy is the most sought after.

 Types

+The four columellar plicae of this Turbinella pyrum represent a unique and defining morphological characteristic of the genuine Indian Sacred Chank.

 In English, the shell of this species is known as the "divine conch" or the "sacred chank".
 It may also be simply called a "chank" or conch.
 There are two forms of the shanka: a more common form that is "right-turning" or dextral in pattern, and a very rarely encountered form of reverse coiling or "left-turning" or sinistral - when viewed with the spire upwards.
 Based on its direction of coiling, the shankha has two varieties: